gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-12-16-see-the-sky-thoru-yamamoto-christmas-story-for-playdate.md

 > At this point, I could have stopped.
 I should have stopped.
 But, of course, I didn't.
 >
 > I've often wondered how the dimensions of a sprite sheet grid affect the file size when saved as a compressed format such as PNG.
 The extreme examples in this case would be having a tall grid of 1×504 or a wide grid of 504×1, and in between we have some exact multiples.
 I generated one sprite sheet for each grid size and here found that for this set of images a grid of 42×12 resulted in the smallest image file size a saving of a further 4% or so.
 The savings are similar when converted to the Playdate pdt image format.
+Note that this sort of optimisation only works for solid images, not for images with any alpha/transparency.

 And that's it.
 The final size of this new version is smaller than the original, mostly due to the image optimisation.
 I could make it even smaller by exporting all the final crops of the screen images, create a new image table of those, displaying them with zero offset.
 But I decided to not go there!